graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 https://neo4j.com/download/

-When you start up Neo4j for the first time, you'll be asked to change your password.
+Open a new terminal window and start Neo4j.
+You'll be asked to change your password if this is a new install.

 ```
 $ ./bin/neo4j start